Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Chicago White Sox will meet on Wednesday at Yankee Stadium, at 7:05 PM ET, with Gleyber Torres and Luis Robert among those expected to deliver at the plate.
+Willie Calhoun and the New York Yankees head into the second of a three-game series against Jake Burger and the Chicago White Sox at Yankee Stadium, Thursday at 4:05 PM ET.

-The White Sox are +115 moneyline underdogs in this matchup with the Yankees (-140).
-The total is 9 runs for this matchup (with -115 odds on the over and -105 odds to go under).
+The White Sox are +120 moneyline underdogs for this matchup against the favored Yankees (-145).
+The over/under is 8 runs for this game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.